jpperlm/sudoku_solver/README.md

 * [Jason Perlman](https://github.com/jpperlm)

 ### Use
-In order to test the C Header files for openCV and the gem Ruby-Tesseract-OCR included.
+In order to use this one must install the C Header files for openCV and the gem Ruby-Tesseract-OCR.

 File structure:
 driver.rb -> /ruby/sudokuImage.rb -> /ruby/modules/*